Stitt supports eliminating grocery tax in annual address

 Stitt also renewed his criticism of the U.S. Supreme Court's landmark court decision on criminal jurisdiction in Indian Country, known as the McGirt decision.

-“From the beginning, I’ve sounded the alarm on the Supreme Court’s McGirt decision," Stitt said.
+“From the beginning, I’ve sounded the alarm on the Supreme Court’s McGirt decision," said Stitt, who is a member of the Cherokee Nation.
 “Because I knew then, and I know now, that even a narrow Supreme Court ruling can fundamentally change a state.

 “Oklahoma has been robbed of the authority to prosecute crimes."